-In order to recognise and enforce a judgment at common law, the party seeking enforcement (the claimant) must commence a new claim (by issuing a Claim Form) as one would for any other claim.
-The claimant must also file and serve "particulars of claim" on the judgment debtor, setting out the circumstances of the foreign judgment.
+© Published and reproduced with kind permission by Global Legal Group Ltd, London judgment debtor, setting out the circumstances of the foreign judgment.
 Service may need to be effected outside the jurisdiction if the judgment debtor is not resident within the jurisdiction, which may require permission to serve the proceedings out of the jurisdiction, further complicating and/or delaying the process.
-Once service is effected, the process is then usually expedited by the claimant applying for summary judgment (under CPR Part 24), on the grounds that the judgment debtor has no real prospect of success as evidenced by the foreign judgment.
+Once service is effected, the process is then usually expedited by the claimant applying for summary judgment (under CPR Part 24), on grounds that the judgment debtor has no real prospect of success as evidenced by the foreign judgment.
 The effect of applying for summary judgment is that the process of enforcing the foreign judgment is expedited and simplified.